DamianZaremba/damianzaremba.co.uk/content/cv/index.markdown

 to improve service and run at the edge of technology.

-Passionate about complex high throughput distributed systems (especially low latency/real time), solution design, testing, Linux, open source, monitoring, metrics and graphing.
+Passionate about complex high throughput distributed systems (especially low latency/real time), solution design, testing, automation, Linux, open source, monitoring, metrics and graphing.

 Interested in ITIL methodologies for service management, Agile methodologies for development life cycle/work flows and software testing/building strategies.

 Driven to impact change where required and deliver things done properly.

+Not interested in red tape or project management which gets in the way of progress.

 Employment History
 ------------------